mootoday/www-mootoday-com/src/content/blog/firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run/index.md

 Sapper on Cloud Run with Firebase Hosting

-## A note about the content of this blog post

-What you are about to read is an exact copy of a few chapters of my upcoming book called **Cloud Native Web Development**.
-If you are interested in this kind of content, please follow me on X [@mootoday](https://x.com/mootoday) or at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles).

 ## What is the challenge here?

 In the previous post, the Sapper application's `static` directory is hosted within the Docker image.
 When a user visits the web application and requests the `/favicon.ico` file for example, that request goes to Cloud Run and the server responds with the icon.